 Documents that prove you have sufficient income to support yourself and your family as you live in Spain

 Non-criminal records, proving you have no criminal background

-They must be issued within the three months prior to the application
+They must be issued within the preceding three months of the application

 Proof of health insurance with an insurance company operating in Spain (Requirements are the same as above)